Medicare Part D

 • Which pharmacy you use (whether it offers preferred or standard cost sharing, is out-of-network, or is mail order).
 Your out-of-pocket prescription drug costs may be less at a preferred pharmacy because it has agreed with your plan to charge less.

-Comparing Drug Plan Options
+Comparing Medicare Part D Prescription Drug Plan Options

 • When you first become eligible for Medicare, you can join during your Initial Enrollment Period.